 Step #2 – Hold your breath to the count of 7

-Not only is this breathing technique one of the most powerful coping skills for anxiety, but it has also been known to help combat high blood pressure, improve digestion, improved breath control, and provide additional benefits.
+Not only is this breathing technique one of the most powerful coping skills for anxiety, but it has also been known to help combat high blood pressure, improve digestion, improved breath control, helps regulate the body's stress response and provide additional benefits.
 Here are some of the main benefits you can expect from consistently using the 4 7 8 breathing technique:

-An immediate sense of calm, for stress reduction.
+- An immediate sense of calm, for when feeling stressed.